 From a total of 17 different phenols found in olive oil, oleocanthal and squalene are two of the most important.

-Oleocanthal creates the peppery sensation when you swallow pure olive oil.
-It is also a powerful, natural anti-inflammatory agent that operates in a fashion similar to ibuprofen (Advil, Motrin) but without the side effects of bleeding ulcers and kidney problems that accompany NSAIDS.
-I have had patients cancel their knee replacement surgeries after consistent consumption of EVOO because of their reduction in joint pain.
+Oleocanthal creates a peppery sensation when you swallow pure olive oil.
+It is also a powerful, natural anti-inflammatory agent that operates in a fashion similar to ibuprofen (Advil, Motrin) but without the side effects of bleeding ulcers and kidney problems that accompany NSAIDs.
+I have had patients cancel their knee replacement surgeries after consistently consuming EVOO because of their reduction in joint pain.